 As a child, those would never have touched my lips.
 Seriously.
 They look like Mini Wheats cereal (which I love now, but hated as a kid, go figure).

 It seems like everyone has an artichoke dip they swear by.
-Some include spinach but I prefer straight artichokes in my dip.
+Some include spinach, like my favorite Spinach Artichoke Dip.

 Use my hashtag #shugarysweetsFollow Shugary Sweets on Instagram